 Thessaloniki is Greece’s second largest city but it differs considerably from Athens in many ways and may suit those looking for urban living without some of the more unpleasant aspects of life in the capital.
 We have a full Thessaloniki digital nomad guide which helps explain why.

 A port city in the northeast of the country, Thessaloniki is closer to Tirana, Skopje and Sofia than it is to Athens.
 It is though very much part of Greece’s historical heartland and is often referred to as the country’s cultural capital.
-It is particularly well known for its cuisine with an array of excellent waterfront eating options one of the highlights of living or visiting there.
+It is particularly well known for its cuisine with an array of excellent waterfront eating options, one of the highlights of living or visiting there.

-Estimated Living Costs (explanation below) – 750-1150 Euros/month
+Estimated Living Costs in Thessaloniki (explanation below) – 950-1450 Euros/month

 2. Chania, Crete